 Looking at the popularity of nano learning, the future will see a fundamental restructuring of how we teach everything.
 Academic institutions will remain a place to build networks and subject expertise, but general knowledge will be handed over to systems by nano learning.
 This will make education more accessible than we ever thought possible.

 This being said, nano learning may or may not work in all cases and could be more relevant and adaptive for adults rather than children.
 This is one of the most important reasons why most EdTech companies are yet to implement nano learning.

-Companies like Moonshot Junior, that prepare children for the future workforce, focus on giving its students foundational skills and product-based knowledge to make them specialists in future technologies which requires providing in-depth knowledge of the subject.
+Companies like Moonshot Junior, which prepares children for the future workforce, focus on giving their students foundational skills and product-based knowledge to make them specialists in future technologies which requires providing in-depth knowledge of the subject.
 Hence, nano learning probably could be used in some areas of learning and would be more suitable for adults.